mahf-opt/mahf/README.md

 ## Example

-A simple genetic algorithm for real-valued black box optimization.
+A simple genetic algorithm for real-valued black-box optimization.

 The example uses the [common benchmark functions](https://github.com/mahf-opt/mahf-bmf) for MAHF.